hphelion/documentation/cloudos/faqs.md

 * [How is HP Cloud OS integrated into the HP Cloud portfolio?](#how-is-hp-cloud-os-integrated-into-the-hp-cloud-portfolio)

-## What is HP's POV on cloud solutions?
+## What is the HP POV on cloud solutions?

 > HP believes organizations will need to implement a hybrid delivery strategy that leverages the right mix of cloud and traditional
 IT to optimize application and service creation and delivery.